randiego/partforge/README.md

 You may need to restart the webserver.

-##### 3. Edit the public/.htaccess file uncomment the correct section.
+##### 3. Edit the /var/www/partforge/public/.htaccess file uncomment the correct section.

-For use with aliases in this installation example, your /public/.htaccess file should look like this:
+For use with aliases in this installation example, your .htaccess file should look like this:

 ```
 RewriteEngine on